mieweb/docs/content/general-functionality/quality-of-care/quality-reporting-enrollment.md

 version: 89
 id: 1p0dlJGmRnbLsD0P24XK2HhNfippFvvM7D17j2quOxuk
 source: https://drive.google.com/open?id=1p0dlJGmRnbLsD0P24XK2HhNfippFvvM7D17j2quOxuk
+menu:
+    main:
+        name: "Quality Reporting Enrollment"
+        identifier: "1p0dlJGmRnbLsD0P24XK2HhNfippFvvM7D17j2quOxuk"
+        parent: "1y8kVg24VMfoTaDVfYaAQ9W_evjrGthtF1ld0_kRKsEk"
+        weight: 2500
 ---
 In order to better serve client needs, {{% system-name %}} has streamlined the concepts and efforts of quality reporting participation, in order to serve all interested entities.
 If, as a standard, a business would like to track ongoing quality of care initiatives, or even participate in sponsored quality programs, {{% system-name %}} systems now offer a plethora of quantifiable and reportable measures, designed to track and improve overall care delivery.

 The following information is intended to walk users through the basic enrollment process, which will in turn allow for ongoing tracking of relevant care-specific data, processes, and outcomes.
-For detailed specifications regarding the available measures, please feel free to navigate to our [Measures Specifications](https://docs.google.com/document/d/1ZFrvk1XjXGNKZ0lwYpndDv1GyviiEASJRNY85ZynUzQ) documentation.
+For detailed specifications regarding the available measures, please feel free to navigate to our [Measures Specifications](measures.html) documentation.

 ## Enroll via Quality Reporting Portlet